rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 ```text
 C:\Windows\system32\drivers\etc\hosts
 ```
-Copy this file to `Desktop` and edit it.
-After you edited, copy back to original path.
+You can edit with elevated privilages or you can copy this file to `Desktop` and edit it.
+After you edit it, copy back to original path.

 #### macOS
 ```text